Engineering-Research-and-Development/autopilot/demo/README.md

 queryable, persistent, and semantically structured knowledge that other systems — analytics platforms, digital twins, AI models, and enterprise integrations — can consume without direct coupling to the production flow.

+#### PSS-PASS-Broker: The Industrial Data Bridge

+The **pss-pass-broker** is the primary ingestion engine for industrial environments, bridging MQTT and OPC-UA protocols into the **Apache Pulsar** backbone.
+It standardizes raw floor telemetry into a unified message format, ensuring that disparate data sources are immediately compatible with the system's Digital Twin logic.
+The broker relies on **Pulsar Functions** (specifically Go-based workers) to perform high-frequency AAS transposition: these functions parse incoming topics to execute real-time state updates on **Eclipse BaSyx** submodels via HTTP PATCH requests, while simultaneously routing the same telemetry to **InfluxDB** for time-series persistence.
+This ensures that the Knowledge Layer maintains a consistent, synchronized representation of the physical assets across both semantic registries and historical databases.

+For more details on its architecture, configuration, and deployment, see the [pss-pass-broker repository](https://github.com/Engineering-Research-and-Development/pss-pass-broker).

 #### StreamPipes & InfluxDB Integration

 Apache StreamPipes acts as the stream processing middleware between the Pulsar topics and InfluxDB.
 Each of the eight